JackXu2333/Bitcoin-On-Chain-Analysis/Readme.md

 detail script function for downloading multiple raw block data file.
 You can choose to download either by block heights **blocks_JSON_by_height** or time period **blocks_blk_by_hash** where the blocks are created.

-You can also refer to [test_multi_download.py](https://git.uwaterloo.ca/c367yang/cs651_final/-/blob/master/src/test/test_multi_download.py) for detail usage of the functions.
+You can also refer to [single_node_download.ipynb](https://git.uwaterloo.ca/c367yang/cs651_final/-/blob/master/src/single_node_download.ipynb) for complete local downloading workflow.

 ### Interpreting raw block data